ConorSheehan1/YouTubeTimestampRedditBot/DEV.md

 Note commits to main branch are automatically deployed using heroku pipeline.

+## Heroku scheduler
+would be useful to run batches in cron, but need to add creditcard to use heroku scheduler / any add-on. revolute didn't work.

 # Design
 This bot has been designed to avoid external dependencies.
 It currently relies on python, its packages, and a reddit account.